fancompute/legume/README.md

 pip install -r legume/requirements.txt
 ```

-Alternatively just download and make sure you have all the requirements installed.
+Alternatively just `git clone` it, make sure you have all the requirements installed, and add the path to the folder in your python path: `export PYTHONPATH=$PYTHONPATH:/path/to/the/location/of/legume`.

 ## To do
 (I've put some non-urgent things as Issues.
 Below are the things that have to be taken care of to have the minimum needed for what can be considered a functioning package)